Skip to main navigation Skip to search Skip to main content

 Biography

-Roger did his first degree at Sheffield City Polytechnic and his post-graduate study, a PhD was in glass manufacture at Sheffield Hallam University.
+Roger did his first degree at Sheffield City Polytechnic and his post-graduate study, a PhD in glass manufacture at Sheffield Hallam University.

 Roger’s research supervision covers the areas of engineering education, manufacturing processes and glass technology, supervising to completion 15 PhDs he is an active External Examiner for both taught and research programmes at other HEIs.

 As a Senior Fellow of the Higher Education Academy and Fellow of the Staff and Education Development Association Roger has delivered educational development workshops at many HEIs in the UK and Overseas.
+Roger is an Honourary Professor of the Durham Energy institute.

 Education/Academic qualification